 - Coxsackie viruses are RNA viruses that may cause hand, foot, and mouth disease (HFMD).

-- HFMD, caused by Coxsackie viruses, usually cause fever, malaise, rash, and small blisters that ulcerate.
+- HFMD, caused by coxsackie viruses, usually causes fever, malaise, rash, and small blisters that ulcerate.
 The most frequent locations for the blisters/ulcers are on the palms of the hand, soles of the feet, and in the mouth.

-Coxsackie virus is a member of the Picornaviridae family of viruses in the genus termed enterovirus.
-Coxsackie viruses are subtype members of enterovirus that have a single strand of ribonucleic acid (RNA) for its genetic material.
-The enteroviruses are also referred to as picornaviruses (pico means "small," so, "small RNA viruses").
-Coxsackie virus was first isolated from human feces in the town of Coxsackie, New York, in 1948 by G. Dalldorf.
+Coxsackie virus is a member of the Picornaviridae family of viruses in the genus termed Enterovirus.
+Coxsackie viruses are subtype members of Enterovirus that have a single strand of ribonucleic acid (RNA) for its genetic material.
+The enteroviruses are also referred to as picornaviruses (pico means "small," so "small RNA viruses").
+Coxsackie virus was first isolated from human feces in the town of Coxsackie, N.Y., in 1948 by G. Dalldorf.
 Coxsackie virus is also written as coxsackievirus in some publications.

-Coxsackie viruses are separable into two groups, A and B, which are based on their effects on newborn mice (Coxsackie A results in muscle injury, paralysis, and death; Coxsackie B results in organ damage but less severe outcomes.)
+Coxsackie viruses are separable into two groups, A (CVA) and B (CVB), which are based on their effects on newborn mice (coxsackie A results in muscle injury, paralysis, and death; coxsackie B results in organ damage but less severe outcomes.)
 There are over 24 different serotypes of the virus (having distinct proteins on the viral surface).
 Coxsackie viruses infect host cells and cause host cells to break open (lyse).

 Type A viruses cause herpangina (painful blisters in the mouth, throat, hands, feet, or in all these areas).
 Hand, foot, and mouth disease (HFMD) is the common name of this viral infection.
 Coxsackie A 16 (CVA16) causes the majority of HFMD infections in the U.S. It usually occurs in children (age 10 and under), but adults can also develop the condition.
 This childhood disease should not be confused with the "foot and mouth disease" usually found in animals with hooves (for example, cattle, pigs, and deer).
-Type A also causes conjunctivitis (inflammation of the eyelids and white area of the eye).
+Type A viruses also cause inflammation of the eyelids and white area of the eye (conjunctivitis).

 Type B viruses cause epidemic pleurodynia (fever, lung, and abdominal pain with headache that lasts about two to 12 days and resolves).
-Pleurodynia is also termed Bornholm disease.
-There are six serotypes of Coxsackie B (1-6, with B 4 considered by some researchers as a possible cause of diabetes in a number of individuals).
+Epidemic pleurodynia is also termed Bornholm disease.
+There are six serotypes of coxsackie B (1-6, with B 4 considered by some researchers as a possible cause of diabetes in a number of individuals).

 Viewers share their comments